Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

+where $I_k = \{D_k, U_k, U_k' \}$ are introduced in (\ref{eq:dvertex}), (\ref{eq:uvertex}) and (\ref{eq:duvertex}).
+This expression can be factorized into the part that depends on kinematic variables (energies), and the propagation part which depends on the coordinates.
+In particular, the propagation or decay part equals

+Here the first product of integrals over $i$ corresponds to upscattering vertices with $g = 0$ for stable and $g = 1$ for unstable upscattered particle $i$.
+The second product over $j$ corresponds to vertices with decays.
+In this expression the order and limits of integrations depend on specific scenario.

+Spins of the propagating (leading) particles are not important for general expression (\ref{eq:ngenvertex}).
+They, however, are important for characteristics of interactions, decay rates and cross sections.

-\subsection{Mixing-Decay, $MD_\xi-$ scenario}
+\subsection{Mixing-Decay, $M_ND_\xi-$ scenario}

-Recall that in this scenario (schematically shown in \cref{fig:MD}), the heavy neutrinos, $N$, are produced in $\pi$ and $K$ decays via mixing in $\nu_\mu$ in the decay tunnel.
-Then $N$ decay ($N \rightarrow \xi + \nu$) along the baseline, from $N-$production point in the tunnel, outside the pipe to a detector.
-Mainly, decays in a detector produce the observable events.
-One expects lateral phenomena: some signal from $N$-decay outside a detector.

-This mechanism gains since no interactions with matter in a detector is needed.
+Recall that in this scenario (schematically shown in \cref{fig:MD}), the heavy neutrinos, $N$, are produced in the $\pi-$ and $K-$ decays via mixing in $\nu_\mu$ in a decay pipe.
+Then $N$ decay ($N \rightarrow \xi + \nu$) along the baseline, from the production point in a pipe to a detector.
+Mostly, N decays in a detector that produce the observable events.
+This mechanism gains with respect to upscattering mechanisms since no interactions with matter in a detector is needed.
 But it loses because $N$ decays everywhere.
+(One expects lateral phenomena: some signal from $N$-decay outside a detector.)
 As we discussed, the optimal decay length, which maximizes signal, is comparable to the baseline $\lambda \sim l$.

-Probabilities of the three processes involved are factorized since $N$ is produced in the decay pipe, $x = 0 \div l_p$, and the observed events are due to $N-$decays only in a detector $l \div (l + d)$.
-Let us consider them in order.

-$1.$ Formation of the $N-$ flux in the pipe: Recall that due tue to arrival time restrictions, $m_N < 10 $ MeV, the neutrino $N$ is mainly produced in $\pi$ decays via mixing.
-One should take into account the $N$ decay before the end of pipe.
-Integration over the coordinate along the decay tunnel gives the $N-$ flux at the exit from the pipe ($x = l_p$).
-For $\pi $ of energy $E_\pi$ and $N$ of energy $E_N$ we have